 What are the Dubai Golden Visa requirements?

-- Exceptional talent: Show global recognition or achievements in science, arts, or sports.
+- Exceptional talents: Excellence in science, medicine, culture, or sports.

 Can I work in the UAE with a Golden Visa?